 There are a couple of key ways to tell the difference between the two including:

-- Hawks will fly and glide through the air, whereas falcons have a relatively fast and consistent wing beat.
+- Harriers will fly and soar through the air, whereas falcons have a relatively fast and consistent wing beat.

-- Falcons will swoop on prey, as opposed to the hawk who glides to search for prey.
+- Falcons will swoop on prey, as opposed to the harrier who glides in search of prey.

-- Hawks commonly land and eat roadkill, whereas the falcon will rarely do so.
+- Harriers commonly land and eat roadkill, whereas the falcon will rarely do so.

 An amazing bird right?!
 We’re so happy to support the MFCT in helping the kārearea survive and thrive now and into the future.
 Seeing these two beautiful birds being released into the wild to live their lives was an amazing experience, check out the video of the release below: